cdozdil/OptiScaler/README.md

 ![opti-logo](https://github.com/user-attachments/assets/c7dad5da-0b29-4710-8a57-b58e4e407abd)

-**OptiScaler** is a middleware that enables manipulation with various upscaling tech in temporal upscaler-enabled games.
+**OptiScaler** is a tool that lets you replace upscalers in games that already support DLSS2+ / FSR2+ / XeSS, now also supports enabling frame generation (through OptiFG or Nukem's dlssg-to-fsr3).

 While previously only DLSS2+ inputs were supported, newer versions also added support for XeSS and FSR2+ inputs (_with some caveats-*_).
-For example, if a game has DLSS only, the user can hook over DLSS and replace it with XeSS or FSR 3.1 (same goes for an FSR or XeSS-only game).
+For example, if a game has DLSS only, the user can replace DLSS with XeSS or FSR 3.1 (same goes for an FSR or XeSS-only game).
 It also offers extensive customization options for all users, including those with Nvidia GPUs using DLSS.

 **Key aspects of OptiScaler:**
 - Enables usage of XeSS, FSR2, FSR3 and DLSS in upscaler-enabled games
 - Allows users to fine-tune their upscaling experience
 - Offers a wide range of tweaks and enhancements (RCAS & MAS, Output Scaling, DLSS Presets, Ratio & DRS Overrides etc.)
 - With version 0.7.0 and above, added experimental frame generation support with possible HUDfix solution (OptiFG by FSR3)
-- Supports integration with [**Fakenvapi**](https://github.com/FakeMichau/fakenvapi) which enables Reflex hooking and injecting Anti-Lag 2 or LatencyFlex (LFX)
+- Supports integration with [**Fakenvapi**](https://github.com/FakeMichau/fakenvapi) which enables Reflex hooking and injecting Anti-Lag 2 or LatencyFlex (LFX) - **_not bundled_**
-- Since version 0.7.7, support for Nukem's FSR FG mod [**dlssg-to-fsr3**](https://github.com/Nukem9/dlssg-to-fsr3) has also been added
+- Since version 0.7.7, support for Nukem's FSR FG mod [**dlssg-to-fsr3**](https://github.com/Nukem9/dlssg-to-fsr3) has also been added - **_not bundled_**

 _[*] Regarding XeSS, Unreal Engine plugin does not provide depth, and as such renders XeSS hooking in UE pointless (recommended to set `XeSS=false` in OptiScaler.ini for such games).
 Regarding FSR inputs, FSR 3.1 is the first version with a fully standardised and forward-looking API and as such removed custom interfaces.
 Since FSR2 and FSR3 support custom interfaces, game support will depend on the developers' implementation.
 Always check the [Wiki](https://github.com/cdozdil/OptiScaler/wiki) Compatibility list for known issues._

 ## How it works?
 OptiScaler implements the necessary API methods of DLSS2+ & NVAPI, XeSS and FSR2+ to act as a middleware.
-It interprets calls from the game and redirects them to the chosen upscaling backend, allowing games using one technology to use another of your choice.
+It interprets calls from the game and redirects them to the chosen upscaling backend, allowing games using one technology to use another one of your choice.
+Pressing **Insert** should open the Optiscaler **Overlay** in-game and expose all of the options (shortcut key can be changed in the config file).

 ## Official Discord Server: [DLSS2FSR](https://discord.gg/2JDHx6kcXB)